-Democratic presidential candidates push for impeachment after Mueller remarks
+Democratic presidential hopefuls push for impeachment after Mueller remarks

 With Republicans in control of the U.S. Senate, which would likely refuse to convict Trump on charges brought by the House, some Democrats fear bringing impeachment proceedings would end up as a pointless exercise that could alienate moderate voters.

-The Trump reelection campaign released a statement by campaign manager Brad Parscale that said Mueller’s remarks on Wednesday “fully and completely exonerated” Trump and that the “case is now closed.”
+The Trump re-election campaign released a statement by campaign manager Brad Parscale that said Mueller’s remarks on Wednesday “fully and completely exonerated” Trump and that the “case is now closed.”

-Reporting by James Oliphant in Washington, Joseph Ax in New York, Amanda Becker in Anderson, South Carolina; Writing by James Oliphant; Editing by Colleen Jenkins and Sonya Hepinstall
+Reporting by James Oliphant in Washington, Joseph Ax in New York, Amanda Becker in Greenville, South Carolina; writing by James Oliphant; editing by Colleen Jenkins; Sonya Hepinstall and Tom Brown